 Governor's Beach: Bring your own equipment to set out on an adventurous snorkeling trip off the coast, or take a relaxing stroll down the shore at this unpopulated beach.
 Often voted as one of the best secluded beaches in Turks and Caicos, Governor's Beach can't be missed.

-Another landmark worth visiting is The Salt House.
-It is located in central Grand Turk.
+Another interesting landmark worth visiting is The Salt House.
+It is located within central Grand Turk.
 Exhibits here talk about the ships that were used to build the industry, a tour of the salt canals, and a visit to a working windmill replica.
 There is also a gift shop on site which sells souvenirs of locally produced products.

 H.M.
 Prison Museum: History buffs are sure to enjoy the H.M.
 Prison Museum where visitors and walk through and explore a prison from the 1800's.